Collector Car appreciation day scheduled

 TikiFest

-The 4th annual TikiFest will be held noon to 4 p.m.
+The fourth annual TikiFest will be held noon to 4 p.m.
 Aug.
-10 at Fishermen’s Village, 1200 W. Retta Esplanade, Punta Gorda, featuring Hulu dancers, ukulele playing, tiki toss and tiki bowling games, trop rock and steel drum music, coconut painting, photo op’s, tiki carvings, Hawaiian leis giveaways, drink and food specials, tiki merchandise and tropical clothing store promotions.
+10 at Fishermen's Village, 1200 W. Retta Esplanade, Punta Gorda, featuring hula dancers, ukulele playing, tiki toss and tiki bowling games, trop rock and steel drum music, coconut painting, photo ops, tiki carvings, Hawaiian leis giveaways, drink and food specials, tiki merchandise and tropical clothing store promotions.
 Free admission.
 941-639-8810 or www.fishville.com.

 Post a comment as